ErSauravAdhikari/TeleDataEchoBot/README.md

 # TeleDataEchoBot

-It is a simple telegram bot that returns the data recieved from user.
+It is a simple telegram bot that returns the data received from user.

 ## Commands
 - /userid Reurns user's effective user id
 - /help Returns help message
 - /start Returns start message
-- /json Echo backs complete JSON that is recieved
+- /json Echo backs complete JSON that is received

 ## Usage
 Fork this repo and then deploy it to Heroku.